-When unlocking sections, start with Tele 5 (fly) and work your way in towards Tele 1 as far as possible.
+When unlocking sections start with Tele 5 (fly) and work your way in towards Tele 1 as far as possible.
 Unlock and lock only one section at a time.

-- 1. Remove the grease fitting from the bore hole (4), (Figure 4-204). - 2.
-Insert a screw into the hole (4), (Figure 4-204).
-The locking pin (1), (Figure 4-204) is retracted in the process.
-You can assist this process by lightly hammering on the locking pins. - Tighten the screw against the spring load until the locking pin (1), (Figure 4-204) is pulled in as far as it will go and is situated behind the side wall of the Telescopic Section. - 4.
-Unlock the other side of the Telescopic Section using the same procedure.
+- 1. Remove the grease fitting from the bore hole (4), (Figure 4-193). - 2.
+Insert a screw into the hole (4).
+The locking pin (1) is retracted in the process.
+You can assist this process by lightly hammering on the locking pins. - 3.
+Tighten the screw against the spring load until the locking pin (1) is pulled in as far as it will go and is situated behind the side wall of the telescopic section.

+Unlock the other side of the telescopic section using the same procedure.